agapebondservant/tap-data/workshop/content/deploy-greenplum.md

 ```execute
 SELECT * FROM madlib.pxf_clinical_data_000;
 ```
+Enter **Ctrl-C** to exit.

 <font color="red">In **Jupyter**, run the *Training: Run logistic regression training in Greenplum* cell.
-As Jupyter Notebook is being launched for the first time, login to the Jupyter app (password "jupyter"), launch the Jupyter Terminal app and run the command below: (will be copied to the clipboard) <b>pip install -r jupyter/requirements.txt.</b></font>:
+As Jupyter Notebook is being launched for the first time, login to the Jupyter app (password "jupyter"), launch the Jupyter Terminal app and run the command below: (will be copied to the clipboard)</font>:
 ```copy
 pip install -r jupyter/requirements.txt
 ```

-Enter **Ctrl-C** to exit.

 Now that we have our logistic model, we have come to the **Predict**  stage of the machine learning workflow (**Remember - Formulate - Predict**).
 Let's go ahead and operationalize our model by publishing it via an interoperable interface, like a REST API.
 There are many approaches for this.
 With Tanzu Data, we have a low-code option available to use: we can use **Spring Cloud Data Flow** to set up a streaming job which will update Gemfire, an in-memory database which includes built-in support for exposing data objects via a REST management interface.
 Let's work on that next.